Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Accessories of the 1950s

-Jewelry was classic and understated.
-Pearls or faux pearls were the iconic necklace of the 1950s.
+- Jewelry was classic and understated.
+Pearls or faux pearls were the iconic necklaces of the 1950s.
 Plastic pop beads were a popular costume accessory.
 Slim watches and subdued rings, along with clip-on earrings, were conservative and elegant.

 Influential Fashion Designers of the 1950s